3MIYABI/ORIGAMID/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it
+This program is distributed in the hope that it will be useful, but WITHOUT ANY W